Marc Trestman: Return to the NFL

 In 2012, Trestman was interviewed by the Indianapolis Colts for their vacant position of head coach.
 The Colts eventually hired Chuck Pagano.

 In early 2013, Trestman was interviewed by the Chicago Bears and the Cleveland Browns for their respective vacant head coaching positions.
 On January 16, 2013, he was named head coach of the Bears.

 In Trestman's first game with the Bears, they won 24–21 against the Cincinnati Bengals; he became the fourth Bears head coach to win his debut game, joining George Halas (1920), Neill Armstrong (1978) and Dick Jauron (1999).
 After winning in week two against the Minnesota Vikings, Trestman also joined Halas and Armstrong as the only coaches in Bears history to win his first two games as Bears head coach.
 The week fifteen win against the Cleveland Browns improved the Bears to 8–6; at the time, the 8 wins were the most by a first-year head coach in franchise history since Paddy Driscoll in 1956 (9 wins) and the most by a Bears first-year head coach in the Super Bowl era.
 Unfortunately, Trestman did not lead the Bears to the playoffs as a late-season loss skid ended any playoff hopes.
 Trestman's first season as Bears head coach ended with an 8–8 record, second in the NFC North.
-Trestman's offensive prowess aided the Bears, who concluded 2013 with the second-best scoring offense with 445 points, trailing the Denver Broncos, and a 14-place increase from 2012.
+Trestman's offensive prowess aided the Bears, who concluded 2013 with the second-best scoring offense with 445 points, only trailing the record-setting Denver Broncos offense, and a 14-place increase from 2012.
 The Bears also had the fifth-best offensive yardage gained with 4281 yards.
 The offense also broke team records in total yards (6,109), passing yards (4,450), passing touchdowns (32) and first downs (344).

 The Bears struggled during Trestman's second season as head coach, earning a 5–11 record at season's end.
 The season included blowout losses to New England and Green Bay midseason, as well as a five-game losing streak to end the season.
 Despite this, Trestman spoke with confidence that he would be back as the Bears' head coach next season following a 13–9 loss to the Minnesota Vikings.
 Trestman and general manager Phil Emery were fired at the end of the season.
 Trestman issued a final statement before leaving: "I want to thank Virginia, George and the McCaskey family, Phil Emery and Ted Phillips for giving me the opportunity to be the head coach of the Chicago Bears.
 I also want to thank all the coaches and players who gave us everything we asked over the past two years.
 I have tremendous respect for this organization.
 Chicago is a special city with great fans.
 I appreciate the warm support my family and I received."

 Trestman was appointed as the offensive coordinator for the Baltimore Ravens on January 20, 2015.
 He was fired on October 10, 2016, a day after a 16–10 loss to the Washington Redskins and replaced by Marty Mornhinweg.